EmasXP/laborious/README.md

 ## Example

 This example is going to show some of the features of Laborious.
 We are going to dig deeper later.
+If you feel overwhelmed by this example you can feel safe the we are going to recap all of it in the sections later.

 First we need to create the connection: